Last week, a Twitter friend asked me, “How do I find a recruiter?”

 - Mention something positive about their company.

 - Ask them to keep you in mind for future openings.

-What if the company is too small to have internal Talent Acquisition people?
+What if the company is too small to have an HR function or recruiters?

-In that case, use LinkedIn to figure out who your hiring manager would be and reach out to connect with them on LinkedIn.
+In that case, use LinkedIn to figure out who your hiring manager would be and reach out to connect with them.